ethereum/go-ethereum/docs/_interface/sync-modes.md

 ## Consensus layer syncing

-At the transition to proof-of-stake, all consensus logic and block propagation is handed over to consensus clients.
+Now that Ethereum has switched to proof-of-stake, all consensus logic and block propagation is handled by consensus clients.
 This means that syncing the blockchain is a process shared between the consensus and execution clients.
 Blocks are downloaded by the consensus client and verified by the execution client.
+In order for Geth to sync, it requires a header from its connected consensus client.
+Geth does not import any data until it is instructed to by the consensus client.

+Once a header is available to use as a syncing target, Geth retrieves all headers between that target header and the local header chain in reverse chronological order.
+These headers show that the sequence of blocks is correct because the parenthashes link one block to the next right up to the target block.
+Eventually, the sync will reach a block held in the local database, at which point the local data and the target data are considered 'linked' and there is a very high chance the node is syncing the correct chain.
+The block bodies are then downloaded and then the state data.
+The consensus client can update the target header - as long as the syncing outpaces the growth of the blockchain then the node will eventually get in sync.

-There are two ways to sync a consensus
-client: optimistic sync and checkpoint sync.
+There are two ways for the consensus client to find a block header that Geth can use as a sync target: optimistic syncing and checkpoint syncing:

 ### Optimistic sync

 Optimistic sync downloads blocks before the execution client has validated them.
-This means the execution client can constantly be fed with up-to-date states to snap-sync to.
-Assuming the blocks are valid, eventually the sync catches up to the optimistically downloaded head and the blockchain is in sync.
-From this point, verification is done block-by-block (i.e. the sync mode switches to `full`).
 In optimistic sync the node assumes the data it receives from its peers is correct during the downloading phase but then retroactively verifies each downloaded block.
-Nodes are not allowed to attest or propose blocks while they are still 'optimistic' because they can't yet guarantee their view of the ehad of the chain is correct.
+Nodes are not allowed to attest or propose blocks while they are still 'optimistic' because they can't yet guarantee their view of the head of the chain is correct.

 Read more in the [optimistic sync specs](https://github.com/ethereum/consensus-specs/blob/dev/sync/optimistic.md).